jasonbra1n/lab/docs/DEVELOPMENT_GUIDE.md

 ### The Tool Loading Lifecycle

-The application uses URL hash-based routing to load tools.
+---

+The application supports two methods for loading tools, determined by the `data-` attributes on the tool's navigation button in `index.html`.

+#### Method 1: Direct Injection (Default)
+This is the standard method for simple, tightly integrated tools.

-1. A user clicks a tool button (e.g., "Magic 8 Ball").
+1. A user clicks a tool button with a `data-tool="{tool-name}"` attribute.
-2. The `App.handleNavClick` event handler updates the URL hash (`window.location.hash = 'magic-8-ball'`).
+2. The `App.handleNavClick` event handler updates the URL hash (`window.location.hash = 'tool-name'`).
-3. This triggers a `hashchange` event on the window.
+3. The `hashchange` event triggers `ToolLoader.loadTool('tool-name')`.
-4. The `App.handleInitialLoad` listener catches this event and calls `ToolLoader.loadTool('magic-8-ball')`.
-5.  `ToolLoader.loadTool` performs the following steps:
-    - Displays a loading message.
-    - Fetches the tool's `index.html`, `styles.css`, and any external dependencies (defined in `ToolLoader.dependencies`).
+4.  `ToolLoader.loadTool` fetches the tool's local files (`/tools/{tool-name}/...`).
-    - Injects the tool's HTML and CSS into the main `tool-container`.
+5. It injects the tool's HTML and CSS into the DOM and executes its script.
-    - Loads the tool's `script.js`.
-    - Dispatches a `toolLoaded` custom event to signal that the tool is ready.
+6. A `toolLoaded` custom event is dispatched to initialize the tool's script.

+#### Method 2: Iframe Embedding
+This method is ideal for complex tools, tools hosted externally, or those that require strong isolation from the main application.

+1. A user clicks a tool button with a `data-tool-iframe="{url}"` attribute.
+2. The `App.handleNavClick` event handler updates the URL hash.
+3. The `hashchange` event triggers the `ToolLoader`.
+4. The `ToolLoader` detects the `data-tool-iframe` attribute and, instead of fetching files, it creates an `<iframe>`.
+5. The `iframe.src` is set to the provided URL.
+6. The iframe is appended to the `<main id="console-container">`, completely isolating the tool's environment.

+**Benefits of Iframe Embedding:**
+- **Isolation:** CSS and JavaScript are sandboxed, preventing conflicts.
+- **Independent Deployment:** The tool can be developed and deployed from its own repository.
+- **Flexibility:** Allows integration of tools built with different technologies (e.g., React, Vue) without modifying the core SPA.

 ---